Gasoline use contributes to air pollution

 Emissions control devices on passenger vehicles were required beginning in 1976.
 In the 1990s, the EPA established emissions standards for other types of vehicles and for engines used in gasoline-burning non-road equipment.2

-- Removed leaded gasoline
+- Removed leaded gasoline for use in vehicles

 - Required the use of reformulated gasoline